NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

     USAGE: gunzip [filename ...]

- Today we will use wild cards in our filename and write a loop to unzip all of the fasta files in the `~/pipeline_datasets/NGS` directory.
+ Today we will use wild cards in our filename and write a loop to unzip, count sequences with `grep`, and `echo` "[Filename] has been decompressed and has [n] sequences" for each fasta file in the `~/pipeline_datasets/NGS` directory.

 ## Code challenge 3 questions: